Q Is there really a difference in effect between expensive and cheap herbal tonics?

 A There is a difference in efficacy depending on herb quality (deer antler grade, ginseng age, etc.).
-But what matters most is not the price of the herbs but whether it is prescribed to fit your constitution.
-A well-customized tonic that isn't expensive can be more effective than a standard prescription of pricey herbs.
+But what matters most isn't the price of the herbs—it's whether the prescription matches your constitution.
+A well-matched tonic that isn't expensive can be more effective than a standard prescription using costly herbs.

 Detailed Answer

-For deer antler, the top grade (sangdaegak) and lower grade (hadaegak) differ in active-ingredient content.
-Ginseng also differs in active ingredients by age (6-year vs. 4-year root).
-Yet even the finest herbs have no effect if they do not suit your constitution.
-Being prescribed appropriately-quality herbs that fit your constitution is the wisest choice.
+For deer antler, top-grade and lower-grade antlers differ in active ingredient content.
+Ginseng also differs in active ingredients depending on age (6-year vs. 4-year root).
+But no matter how good the herb, it won't be effective if it doesn't match your constitution.
+Getting a prescription with appropriate-quality herbs matched to your constitution is the wisest choice.

 Related FAQs